Fisherman-s-Friend/text-tutor/README.md

 A new box will then appear with the processed text.
 Upon hovering over individual words, additional information such as Part-of-Speech tags and grammatical function will be displayed.

 For additional information - such as translation or rephrasing of (parts of) sentences, as well as getting definitions and synonyms for individual words - the text on which the action should be performed needs to be selected in the **input window**.
-Upon doing that, a context menu will appear (in case it does not, it can be prompted to open by right-clicking), where the desired action can be performed by hovering over it.
+Upon doing that, a context menu will appear (in case it does not, you can open it by right-clicking), where the desired action can be performed by hovering over it.
 In order to close the context menu, hover over "Hide".

+The results of context-menu actions will appear in the corresponding boxes further below.